FunkyE9th/My-LWB5plus-Tutorials/docs/LWBplusDongle-imx8-yocto.md

- This tutorial will show you how to integrate the LWB5+ Dongle into an i.MX 8M Plus Yocto platform.
+ This tutorial will show you how to integrate the LWB5+ Dongle on an i.MX 8M Plus Yocto platform.

 1. Required Tools